oyta/rpi-homebridge/README.md

 ### Headless RPi config
 * Put the micro SD card with Raspbian in your SD card reader.
 * Create two files on the root directory of the SD card
-  * One file named "ssh".
+  * One file named `ssh.
 It must be empty.
 No file extension.
-  * A second fil named "wpa_supplicant.conf".
+  * A second file named `wpa_supplicant.conf`.
 Add the following content, and replace the info with your own WiFi info.
    ```
    country=GB
    ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev